What is Distributed Acoustic Sensor (DAS) Technology?

 Perimeter Intrusion Detection Systems are systems used in an external environment to detect the presence of an intruder attempting to breach a perimeter.
 With one of the market’s longest fiber optic monitoring capabilities, the RaySense provides 100% perimeter coverage for long-range applications with no gaps between sensors.
 The fiber optic cable is the sensor.

 The RaySense System uses a typical single-mode fiber optic cable as a powerful vibration sensor.
 RBtec uses different technologies such as Distributed Acoustic Sensing (DAS) Technology and Distributed Vibration Sensing (DVS) Technology for different applications as a measurement of monitoring a fiber optic.
 The fiber optic cable becomes extremely sensitive to pressure, acoustics, and motion, capable of detecting minute vibrations transmitted through the fence, soil, or the surface.
-The RaySense System can monitor the vibration signals along the length of the fiber optic cable and have the ability to locate an intrusion event and classify the specific signatures based on the detection algorithm.
+The RaySense System can monitor the vibration signals along the length of the fiber optic cable and can, locate an intrusion event, and classify the specific signatures based on the detection algorithm.

-Deploying RaySense fiber-optic intrusion detection system is ideal for reliable perimeter security of 5 to 100km/3 to 62 miles through a single fiber-optic cable, detecting and locating within 3-20m/10-60ft over the entire perimeter.
-Connecting by network additional controllers provides unlimited cover.
+Deploying a RaySense fiber-optic intrusion detection system is ideal for reliable perimeter security of 5 to 100km/3 to 62 miles through a single fiber-optic cable, detecting and locating within 3-20m/10-60ft over the entire perimeter.
+Connecting by additional network controllers provides unlimited coverage.

-The RaySense System Alarm Process Unit (APU) monitors the optical signal and using sophisticated algorithms; it is able to distinguish between breach, cut climb, walk, vehicle, and non-threatening nuisances.
-The RaySense System performs automated optical calibration on power-up and during operation.
-This simplifies setup and the system performance will not diminish with time; the APU only minimal to no maintenance.
+The RaySense System Alarm Process Unit (APU) monitors the optical signal and, using sophisticated 2-layer AI algorithms, can distinguish between breach, cut climb, walk, vehicle, and non-threatening nuisances.
+The RaySense System performs detection based on a database of known vibration frequencies to allow simple calibration.
+This simplifies setup, and the system performance will not diminish with time; the APU only needs minimal to no maintenance.

-The RaySense arrives in two configurations, single channel or two channels.
+The RaySense is sold in two configurations, single channel or two channels.

 The RBtec PinPoint Intrusion Detection System is the most cost-effective, high-performance solution for protecting long perimeters and other infrastructure.

 Utilizing fiber-optic cable, the system is the most economically competitive technology currently available for long distances.
-Requiring only a single alarm processing unit (APU) to cover up to 100km/62 miles if the cable starts and ends at the same point (loop) or 50 km/31 Miles in a straight line combined with a rugged fiber-optic sensing cable, results in the most cost-effective fence detection solution for large perimeters.
+Requiring only a single alarm processing unit (APU) to cover up to 100km/62 miles with no power or electronics in the field.
+Using a rugged fiber-optic sensing cable results in the most cost-effective fence detection solution for large perimeters.

 Energy and Utilities